Send us an E-Mail to: bonniebsr@hotmail.com

 Q: Will the puppies have their first shots?

-The puppies will have their first shots/worming done at 7 weeks old and their next shots will be due at 10 and 13 weeks old.
+A: The puppies will have their first shot (DAPPv+Cv) done at 7 weeks old and their next shots will be due at 10 and 13 weeks old.
 We will include a shot/worming record in the puppies chart on pick-up day.

 Q: How will I know the puppies have been born?

-A: An estimated birth date is posted next to each mom on the "Litters" page.
-Once the puppies are born we will post a photo update on that page when they are at least 1 week old.
-It will include date of birth, number of males and females, and date of pick-up.
+A: Once the puppies are born we will post a photo update on the "Litters" page when they are at least 1 week old.
+It will include their date of birth, number of males and females, and date of pick-up.
 That will give you 6-7 weeks notice to work the day of pick-up into your schedule.
 All puppies from that litter go to their new homes on that date.
 No puppies can go to their new homes before they are 8 weeks old.

 Q: When can I visit the puppies?